munemshams/Statistical-Process-Control-Using-SQL/README.md

 -notebook.ipynb → Notebook file containing the analysis

-- SQL Query.sql → Raw SQL Query
+-SQL Query.sql → Raw SQL Query

-- 2 raw datasets in the "data" folder
+-2 raw datasets in the "data" folder

-- 1 output CSV file in the "output" folder
+-1 output CSV file in the "output" folder

 **SQL Techniques Used**